GoalProfit/gp-docs/documentation/admin_guide/template.md

 # Documentation

-Welcome to the administrative guide for our GoalProfit platform!
+Welcome to the administrative guide for our Digital Wave platform!
 This guide is designed to help you navigate and use the various features and functions available in the panel.

 ## Glossary